-A search of the SEPA's Flood Map online mapping tool records that the southern extents of the scheme are at a medium risk of surface water flooding (i.e., each year this area has a 0.5% chance of flooding).
+A search of the SEPA's Flood Risk Management Maps online mapping tool records that sections of the A7 within the scheme extents is at high to medium risk of surface water flooding each year (i.e. each year this area has a 10% - 0.5% chance of flooding).

-A search of Scotland's Environment (SE) online mapping tool determined that the trunk road lies on the 'Dunfermline and Kirkcaldy' groundwater, which has been classified as being in 'Poor' condition.
+A search of the Scotland's Environment (SE) online mapping tool determined that the trunk road, within the scheme extents, lies on the 'Biggar' and 'Upper Tweeddale Sand and Gravel' groundwaters, which has been classified as 'Good'.

-The scheme extents do not lie within a Nitrate Vulnerable Zone (NVZ).
+A search of SE determined that the trunk road, within the scheme extents, does not lie within a Nitrate Vulnerable Zone (NVZ).